LGM-118 Peacekeeper: WS-120A

 In 1966 and 67, the Department of Defense ran the STRAT-X study to consider many of these issues.
 As part of this program, they proposed a smaller version of ICBM-X with 10 to 20 warheads.
 Known initially as WS-120A and later as BGM-75 AICBM, the missile was small enough to fit in existing large silos, like those for the Titan II, but was otherwise similar in concept to the ICBM-X, with a circular error probable (CEP) of about 0.1 mi, and especially the ability to be quickly re-programmed to attack any targets needed.
 In comparison, the Minuteman II had a selection of eight targets, any one of which could be quickly selected for attack, but otherwise selecting a target outside this pre-computed list was not something that could be done "on the fly".
-WS-120A's preferred basing mode was a super hardened shelter, but dispersed mobile options were also considered.
+WS-120A's preferred basing mode was a super-hardened shelter, but dispersed mobile options were also considered.

 However, like Golden Arrow before it, WS-120A's advantages found themselves being diluted by the new Minuteman III.
 The Minuteman III used the new NS-20 inertial navigation system (INS) with a CEP of 0.12 nmi, three warheads and an expanded collection of radar countermeasures that would ensure the warheads would survive an anti-ballistic missile attack.
 Although the system did not include the ability to be rapidly retargeted, this capability was under development and started deployment in 1972, before the planned 1975 introduction date of WS-120A.
 When it was fully deployed in 1978, the entire ICBM fleet could be entirely reprogrammed in 10 hours.

 INS advances

 Since the late 1950s, engineers at the Charles Stark Draper Laboratory had been working on a new type of inertial platform that replaced the mechanical gimbals with a sphere floating in a thin layer of fluorocarbon fluid.
-The so-called "flimbal" (apparently for "FLoated Measurement BAL") would offer unprecedented accuracy and would be free from "gimbal lock", a problem that caused conventional platforms to "tumble" and lose their accuracy.
+The so-called "flimbal" (apparently for "floated measurement ball") would offer unprecedented accuracy and would be free from "gimbal lock", a problem that caused conventional platforms to "tumble" and lose their accuracy.
 Like the ICBM-X, there was little development as there appeared to be no need for a platform with the sort of accuracy the flimbal provided, and the expense of developing the system would be extremely high.

-In spite of a lack of official interest, during the late 1960s Kenneth Fertig managed to arrange some funding through the Air Force for the "SABRE" INS project, short for "Self-Aligning Boost and RE-entry".
+In spite of a lack of official interest, during the late 1960s Kenneth Fertig managed to arrange some funding through the Air Force for the "SABRE" INS project, short for "self-aligning boost and re-entry."
 The name referred to the concept that the system would be so accurate and free from the effects of mechanical shocks and jarring that it would not require any other form of "fixing" in flight.
 This was in contrast to the stellar-inertial systems under development by the Navy and others.
 It would retain its accuracy even through the rough conditions during re-entry, allowing the creation of maneuvering reentry vehicles.